 Last, there is a Laura Ingalls Wilder Country Cookbook and a cookbook filled with recipes mentioned in Laura’s book series.
 It’s such a sweet way to bring her stories to life through a wonderful activity you could do with your kids (or by yourself!)

-Some of the Fun Things to Do in South Dakota
+Don’t Miss the Fun Things to Do in South Dakota

 There are so many fun things to do when you’re in South Dakota.
 There is also a lot of natural beauty in the state, so it’s worth visiting the many national and state parks when you go.
 Thank you for sharing this fun trip down memory lane with me.
 I hope you enjoy it as much as I and if you get to go to DeSmet, please let me know!